A Trick of Light: Part Two

-On December 28th 1895, Max Skladanowsky is sitting with his brother Emil in the Grand Café on the Boulevard des Capucines in Paris and witnesses the Lumière brothers' demonstration.
+On December 28, 1895, Max Skladanowsky is sitting with his brother Emil in the Grand Café on the Boulevard des Capucines in Paris and witnesses the Lumière brothers' demonstration.
 It is clear to him that his own apparatus is hopelessly inferior to the invention of the French.
 He remembers the preparations for his own demonstration: Word of the groundbreaking invention has already gotten around in Berlin, and so many artists gather to let the Skladanowskys capture them on film strips in a beer garden.
-The operators of the well-known vaudeville company Wintergarten on Friedrichstraße got wind of it and are trying to go to Pankow to offer the brothers a business deal.
+The management of the well-known Wintergarten vaudeville company on Friedrichstraße got wind of it and want to offer the brothers a business deal.
 The spy, watching from a distance, tries to find out as much as possible.
-Emil over hears a thief offering the vaudeville owners his rival production.
-As he follows the man he is satisfied and relieved when he witnesses the embarrassment of the thief in his basement before the eyes of directors when his bicycle powered contraption explodes.
-When the brothers are posting advertisements for the Winder Garden show, the Skladanowskys discover that a famous artist is in town and performing her famous serpentine dance.
-They manage to get the lady to perform in front of their camera.
-This was supposed to add the finishing touches to their film, but during the nightly engagement between Emil and Josephine, who is the beer garden waitress he likes, the two embrace in a kiss.
-Emil accidentally holds a burning candle too close to the hanging film strips and one catches fire.
-The film that was hanging was that of the serpentine dancer, was now destroyed.
-Emil then decided to film Josephine performing the dance to recreate the lost film.
-When the final film showing takes place, neither Max nor the audience notice the mistake.
+Emil overhears the spy offering the vaudeville owners his own design.
+He is relieved when the spy's bicycle-powered contraption explodes during a demonstration for the vaudeville directors.
+When posting advertisements for the Winder Garden show, the Skladanowskys discover that a famous artiste is in town and performing her famous serpentine dance.
+They manage to get the lady to perform in front of their camera but during a nightly date with a crush of his Emil accidentally holds a burning candle too close to the hanging film strips and one catches fire, destroying the footage of the serpentine dance performance.
+Emil then decides to reshoot the scene with his crush Josephine performing the dance.
+When the final film is screened, neither Max nor the audience notice the mistake.
 Only the original performer, who is watching, begins to question what she is seeing.
 This is quickly forgotten when she receives the applause from the crowd.
-The film showing was a complete success.
+The screening is a complete success.